Interactive Brokers

 Verify on official register

-Check a broker's licence status directly on SEC's public register.
+Check a broker’s licence status directly on the SEC register.

 SEC is classified as a Tier 1 regulator.
 Highest level of investor protection with strict capital requirements and segregated client funds.

-We currently list 1 stock broker regulated by SEC.
+We currently list 7 stock brokers regulated by SEC.
 The full list is shown above, sorted by overall trader rating.

 SEC is based in United States and covers the United States jurisdiction.
 As a Tier 1 regulator, it enforces strict capital adequacy, client fund segregation, and compensation schemes, making it one of the safest options for retail investors.